Mrdineshofc/QUEEN-SADU-MD-/README.md

 <p align="center"><img src="https://telegra.ph/file/a213b2b6e8792e716ef05.jpg" alt="SamPandey001 :: Visitor's Count" /></p>

-  <p align="center"> Introducing Secktor,Secktor is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>
+  <p align="center"> Introducing queensadu,queensadu is designed to bring a whole new level of excitement to your boring WhatsApp use. </p>

  ***<p align="center"> Support us by subscribing our channel </p>***